rianarang/rianarang/README.md

 -->

 <!-- - 📚  Mechatronics Engineering Student at the University of Waterloo
-- 🔭  I’m currently working at Autodesk as an iOS Engineer
+- 🔭  I’m currently working at Autodesk as an iOS Engineering Intern
 - 🏦  Previously worked at TD Bank as a Software Developer Intern on their Payments Innovation team
 - 📫  How to reach me: r4narang@uwaterloo.ca
 - 😄  Pronouns: she/her